12 Vegetarian Food and Wine Pairing Ideas

 For something stronger and with a bit more fruit, we highly recommend the soft, supple berry flavours of a Stellar Live-a-Little Red.

 Domaine de Pajot Quatre Cepages is one of our favourite whites to pair with a vegetarian salad, as the unoaked blend of four grapes is refreshing and dry with a lighter alcohol content.
+This would be an ideal fit for a classic green salad with a vinaigrette dressing.

 With your sweet potatoes, you want a wine that is rich and able to stand on its own.
 Vina Ijalba Rioja Crianza is a Spanish Rioja that brings together the flavours of dark berries with cassis, and is the perfect option for those who love a wine that has aged to perfection.

 Of course, these are just a few recommendations on wines you can pair with your vegetarian food.
 Just like there are thousands of veggie-heavy dishes, so too there are wines that will match perfectly with different foods, spices, and herbs.
 Use our guidelines above to help you as you explore the wonderful world of pairing vegetarian food and wine.
+You might also enjoy our blog post about vegan food and wine pairings.